symfony/symfony-docs/reference/configuration/twig.rst

 **type**: ``string`` **default**: ``null``

-As of Twig 1.17, the escaping strategy applied by default to the template is determined during compilation time based on the filename of the template.
+The escaping strategy applied by default to the template is determined during compilation time based on the filename of the template.
 This means for example that the contents of a ``*.html.twig`` template are escaped for HTML and the contents of ``*.js.twig`` are escaped for JavaScript.

 This option allows to define the Symfony service which will be used to determine the default escaping applied to the template.